strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 To set the log level of Strimzi for system tests you need to set the environment variable `STRIMZI_DEFAULT_LOG_LEVEL` with one of the following values: `ERROR`, `WARNING`, `INFO`, `DEBUG`, `TRACE`.

+## Using private registries

+If you want use private registries, before executing the tests you have to create secret with the name `pull-secret` to be able pull image.

 ## Use Remote Cluster

 The integration and system tests are ran against a cluster specified in the environment variable `TEST_CLUSTER_CONTEXT`.